A1ex-Fu/vrpaxos/README.md

-This is the implementation of the Fast Hardware-Assisted Distributed Consensus Project.
+# Implementation of the Fast Hardware-Assisted Distributed Consensus Project.
 The code for this specific project is located in the vr/ directory.

 _____________________
-##Debugging tips:
+## Debugging tips:

   gdb --> "make gdb-test"